-Every genealogist knows that many family trees on the internet aren’t worth the paper it would take to print them.
-Perhaps the most serious rookie mistake a family history researcher can make is to import data from someone else’s family tree without confirming it with independent research.

-Some of us learned that lesson the hard way.
+A professional genealogist once told me that many trees on the internet aren’t worth the paper it would take to print them.
+She said the most serious mistake a rookie can make is to use information from someone else’s tree without confirming it.
+Her advice was too late for me: I had already learned that lesson the hard way.

-When I was just getting started in this hobby in the 1990s, I sent a chart for one of my lines (as requested) to the administrator of the Graves Family Association website.
-The chart included information I had obtained from other researchers purporting to identify the forbears of my last proved Graves ancestor.
-Unfortunately, I had not confirmed those alleged ancestors with my own research.
+When I was a still a beginning family history researcher, I sent a chart for one of my lines to the administrator of the Graves Family Association website at his request.
+The chart included information I had obtained from other researchers on the identity of my early Graves ancestors.
+Unfortunately, I had not confirmed the information with my own research.

-One Rankin problem in particular: the Robert Rankin who died in 1795 in Guilford Co., NC
+Here’s an example: Robert Rankin who died in 1795 in Guilford Co., NC

 The facts in brief

 For purposes of this article, however, we are only concerned with Old Robert and Rebecca, their sons George and Robert, and a grandson named – I’m sure you can guess this one – Robert.
-A few facts about that crew is in order.
+A few facts about them are in order.
 Rev. Rankin says that George died in 1761, although his will was actually written and proved in 1760.
-George’s will named his widow Lydia and two minor sons, John and Robert – the grandson we have in mind.
+George’s will named his widow Lydia (Steele) and two minor sons, John and Robert.
+The latter is the grandson we have in mind.

 Reverend Rankin said there were no records for Buffalo Church “from the organization in 1756 to 1773.”
-Consequently, Old Robert Rankin, husband of Rebecca, must have died before 1773.
+Consequently, Old Robert Rankin, husband of Rebecca, must have died by 1773.
 Rev. Rankin states that Old Robert died about 1770, although there is no extant tombstone for him in the Buffalo Church cemetery.

 What about the George named in the will of Robert Rankin d.
 1795?